- Qatar-based Muslim scholar who supports Palestinian suicide bombings

 As of 1999, Qaradawi was one of the largest shareholders in Al Taqwa Bank, a Bahamas-based financial institution which the U.S. Treasury Department designated as a terrorist financier (with ties to al Qaeda) in 2001.
 He also served on the bank's Sharia Board, which oversaw the institution's adherence to Islamic law.

 One of Qaradawi's foremost passions is his deep and unwavering hatred for, and distrust of, the Jewish people.
 He has unambiguously justified Palestinian suicide bombings as legitimate responses to alleged “Zionist” aggression and occupation.
-In 2004 he told BBC television, "Allah Almighty is just; through his infinite wisdom he has given the weak a weapon the strong do not have, and that is their ability to turn their bodies into bombs as Palestinians do."
+In an April 2002 sermon, Qaradawi said: "The Israelis might have nuclear bombs but we have the children bomb and these human bombs must continue until liberation....
+Calling for peace at this time is treason."
+In a similar spirit, in 2004 he told BBC television, "Allah Almighty is just; through his infinite wisdom he has given the weak a weapon the strong do not have, and that is their ability to turn their bodies into bombs as Palestinians do."

 During a press conference around that same time, Qaradawi added that suicide bombings were "weapons to which the weak resort in order to upset the balance because the powerful have all the weapons that the weak are denied."
 On another occasion, he asserted that suicide bombings "are not in any way included in the framework of prohibited terrorism, even if the victims include some civilians."
 This, he explained, was because Israel was "a society of invaders" whose "nature" was "colonialist, occupational, [and] racist."